yihang-gao/yihang-gao.github.io/experience.md

 # Referee Service
-I have served as a reviewer for the following journals and machine learning conferences: NeurIPS, ICLR, AISTATS, IEEE Transactions on Computational Social Systems (IEEE TCCS), Numerical Linear Algebra with Applications (NLAA).
+I have served as a reviewer for the following journals and machine learning conferences: NeurIPS, ICLR, AISTATS, COLING, IEEE Transactions on Computational Social Systems (IEEE TCCS), Numerical Linear Algebra with Applications (NLAA).

 # Presentations